dungxh111/PP2023/README.md

-PHAMUSTH ICT 2023 Advanced Programming with Python
+USTH ICT 2023 Advanced Programming with Python
 =====================================================

 Students are expected to: